 Filing a Workers’ Compensation Claim

 You will have one year from the date of your injury to file a workers’ compensation claim.
-If you have received treatments for your injury, paid for by your employer, you have one year from the date of your last treatment in which to file a claim for further benefits.
+If you have received treatments for your injury, paid for by your employer, you have one year from the date of your last treatment to file a claim for further benefits.
 At times, a worker will receive weekly income benefits for a work-related disability.
-You have one year from the date of your last treatment or two years from the last wage benefits in order to file your claim.
+You have one year from the date of your last treatment or two years from the receipt of your last wage benefits to file your claim.

 Knowing how to properly file your claim and ensuring it is done in a timely manner are key elements to establishing your case.
-Claims can be denied for a variety of reasons, and insurance companies commonly disallow claims for late filing or what they consider to be inadequate information.
-McAleer Law may be able to successfully defend a claim that was denied, but it is a smarter and stronger strategy to work with you early in the process, to ensure that your claim is filed correctly in the first place.
+Claims can be denied for a variety of reasons, and insurance companies often disallow claims for late filing or what they consider to be inadequate information.

 Get Expert Help Filing Your Workers' Compensation Claim in Georgia